nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ## Connection

 Section with connection related methods and properties.
-These methods allows to get channel configuration, connect to the to the CXone service or send a ping to ensure connection connection is established.
+These methods allow getting the channel configuration, connecting to the CXone service, or sending a ping to ensure the connection is established.

 Following features are provided via `CXoneChat.shared.connection` provider.